shouryamanekar/HairCutAi/CONTRIBUTING.md

 ## Contributing Guidelines

 ### Issue Selection
-- Look through the [Issues](https://github.com/shouryamanekar/haircut-recommendation-system/issues) tab to find tasks labeled as `hacktoberfest`, `good first issue`, or `help wanted`.
+- Look through the [Issues](https://github.com/shouryamanekar/haircut-recommendation-system/issues) tab to find tasks labelled as `hacktoberfest`, `good first issue`, or `help wanted`.
-- If you'd like to work on an issue, comment on it to let us know you're taking it on.
+- If you'd like to work on an issue, please feel free to comment on it to let us know you're taking it on.

 ### Code Standards
 Please follow these coding conventions for consistency: